ShootingStar91/Javachess/README.md

 ### Documentation

-__Current state__ of the project is that there is a runnable version that has main menu and a board showing (just one piece image so far).
-Clicking board will print in console which part of board was clicked.
-There is some code for generating potential moves for each piece, but that is not visible in application yet.
+__Current state__ of the project is that there is a runnable version that has main menu, and if you click "Play against human" there is a chess board.
+You can already move and capture pieces.

 How to run it on linux with maven: <code>mvn compile exec:java -Dexec.mainClass=javachess.Main</code>